• Menu

 SHREKS ADVENTURE, LONDON REVIEW -ONE EPIC ROAD TRIP BLOG

-We arrived at the Shrek’s Adventure 15 minutes before our set entry time which was at 1:00 pm, so that we could have plenty of time to get our tickets scanned and have our bags security checked.
+We arrived at the Shrek’s Adventure 15 minutes before our set entry time which was at 1:00 pm so that we could have plenty of time to get our tickets scanned and have our bags security checked.
 Luckily for us, there were only 10 people in our group including us which meant that we were able to move things along much quicker.

-Once the Tour Guide had said her bit we were guided through to our first Princess the one and only Princess Fiona and then on the DreamWorks tour bus for a 4D experiences which was ready to take us to the land of Far Far Away…
+Once the Tour Guide had said her bit we were guided through to our first Princess the one and only Princess Fiona and then on the DreamWorks tour bus for a 4D experience which was ready to take us to the land of Far Far Away…

 4D Experience